Preparation of Pu-erh tea

-• a Gaiwan or a Yixing teapot ;
+• a Gaiwan or a Yixing teapot;

-• a small cup or several ;
+• a small cup or several;

 • a tea pitcher or a second teapot;

-• a pair of tongs, to handle the heated items.
+• tongs, to handle heated items.

 To avoid flooding your table, place your tea set on a special tea tray: the boat.

-Picking tea leaves from a tea cake
+Take tea leaves from a cake

 Gong Fu Cha step by step